konishi-project/zimmerman/README.md

   </a>
 </p>

-# Zimmerman (v2)
-Zimmerman heavily restructured, rewritten and reorganized.

-This is Konishi's Back-End written in Flask (Python 3).
-Zimmerman is a free and open source RESTFul API that aims to have the core features of Facebook groups with the added bonus of transparency, flexibility, and FOSS goodness.
+Zimmerman's repository, which is Konishi's backend written in Python 3+.
+Zimmerman is a free and open source REST API that aims to have the core features of Facebook groups with the added bonus of transparency, flexibility, and other FOSS goodness.

+Official frontend repo can be found [here](https://github.com/x1zeth2x/kagawasan).
+(Please note that the frontend is currently broken due to library updates, and upgrades to other components, fixes and updates coming soon.)

-# Requirements
+## Requirements

 This version uses PostgreSQL although you can use SQLite if you wish to.